-What is actually covered in your homeowners insurance policy and the age of your roofing system that could affect the amount of money that you receive for your claim… Then, there is a step-by-step process that you have to follow to make sure that you get the money that you need for repairs, plus variables that can come into play that can all affect the outcome.
+What is actually covered in your homeowners insurance policy and the age of your roofing system that could affect the amount of money that you receive for your claim.
+Then, there is a step-by-step process that you have to follow to make sure that you get the money that you need for repairs, plus variables that can come into play that can all affect the outcome.

-In this article, we will give you step-by-step instructions to help guide you through the hail damage claims process and alert you on important things to look for at every turn.
+In this article, we will give you step-by-step instructions to help guide you through the hail damage claims process and alert you of important things to look for at every turn.
 We will also be giving you some helpful tips on identifying hail damage to shingles, so that you don’t end up costing yourself money in the long run over something that should have been covered by your insurance company.

 If you notice signs of storm damage such as broken or missing shingles, dents, bruises, or holes in your shingles, or cracks or holes in your siding, take pictures immediately to send to your insurance company.

-There are a few variables that can affect the claims process, and the amount of money that your insuramce company pays for the damages like; the age of your roof, whether or not your mortgage company has to approve the checks, exactly what is covered in your policy etc.
+There are a few variables that can affect the claims process, and the amount of money that your insurance company pays for the damages like; the age of your roof, whether or not your mortgage company has to approve the checks, exactly what is covered in your policy etc.

 Step 1 – Note Time and Date of the Incident

 The first thing that you want to do after a hailstorm has hit your home and you believe that you might have taken on damages writes down the time and date of the event.
 Keeping everything documented and organized from the start will make everything easier during the hail damage claims process.

 Step 2 – Inspect for Damages

 When you suspect that you have taken on damages to your roof, your siding, or any other part of your home or property, the first thing to do is inspect thoroughly for signs of damage.